grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 An auto-generation tool can parse syntax, but when writing documentation that will be used to create automated content, it is up to you to add actionable insights.
 - What are the caveats, edge cases, and side effects?
-- What is the bigger picture not self-evident in the code?
+- What is the bigger picture that is not self-evident in the code?
 - In short, what is everything that a developer needs to know to make use of the code?

 Be aware that it may be difficult to integrate auto-gen content with other documentation such as relevant sections of getting started guides, tutorials, and detailed code examples.
 You may need to consult with a Doc Squad member to ensure that your content is properly cross-referenced.